JS-MF/jsmf/documentation/chapter/starter.md

     in: function(x) {return nav.allInstancesFromModel(FSM, x);},
     out: function(i) {
         var fsm = FSM.newInstance();
-        var fsmInitial = {
-            source: fsm,
-            relationname: 'initial',
+        this.assign(fsm, 'initial', i.final);
-            target: i.final
-        };
-        var fsmFinal = {
-            source: fsm,
-            relationname: 'final',
+        this.assign(fsm, 'final', i.initial);
-            target: i.initial
-        };
-        var fsmStates = {
-            source: fsm,
-            relationname: 'states',
+        this.assign(fsm, 'states', i.states);
-            target: i.states
-        };
-        return [fsm, fsmInitial, fsmFinal, fsmStates];
+        return [fsm];
     }
 };
 module.addRule(fsmInversion);
 ```

-In this sample, the `fsmInitial` and `fsmFinal` resolution rules follow the
+In this sample, the two first `this.assign` resolution rules follow the
 same pattern: they will populate a reference in the newly created fsm object,
 and will respectively used the transformed `final` and `initial` reference of
 the inital FSM to poluate the references.
-The `fsmStates` rules is also
+The last resolution rule is also
 straightforward: the transformation of each states of the inital model will be
 a state in the output FSM.